 Section 6.
 Subpoena Leave.
 A subpoenaed employee will receive paid administrative leave to appear as a witness in a court or administrative hearing that is work-related, provided that the litigation does not involve a claim by the employee against the County.
 Section 7.
 Sabbatical/General Leave of Absence.
 Employees may request to take a General Leave of Absence without pay.
 The PAO will make a good faith effort to approve providing that we can meet our business needs.
 The PAO will pay for the benefits package for up to twelve months for employees who have been employed by the PAO for ten or more years.
 The employer may, at their discretion, backfill the vacancy with a special duty assignment.

-ARTICLE 8: WAGE RATES

-As a wage-related matter, wage rates shall be determined by the separate but parallel Agreement between King County and the Union.
+ARTICLE 8: WAGE RATES As a wage-related matter, wage rates shall be determined by the separate but parallel Agreement between King County and the Union.

-Section 1.
+Teamsters Local 117 Fully Recommended Settlement Offer with Section 1.
 Callback.
 A minimum of four (4) hours at overtime rate shall be allowed for each callback of an hourly employee.
-A call back is defined as circumstances where an employee has left the work premises and is subsequently required to report back to the work premises prior to his/hertheir next regular shift.
+A call back is defined as circumstances where an employee has left the work premises and is subsequently required to report back to the work premises prior to their next regular shift.
 Shift extensions do not constitute "callbacks".
 Scheduled training shall not be considered a "callback" when training is scheduled within one hour of the beginning or end of the employee's work shift.
-Changes to hours of work due to training shall be in compliance with Article 18, Section 3.
+Changes to hours of work due to training shall be in compliance with Article $\frac{1817}{1}$, Section $\frac{34}{1}$ of this Agreement.
 Where such callout exceeds four (4) hours, the actual hours worked shall be allowed at overtime rates.